uo-ec607/lectures/08-regression/08-regression.md

 The simplest (and least efficient) way to include fixed effects in a regression model is, of course, to use dummy variables.
 However, it isn't very efficient or scaleable.
 What's the point learning all that stuff about the Frisch-Waugh-Lovell theorem, within-group transformations, etcetera, etcetera if we can't use them in our software routines?
 Again, there are several options to choose from here.
 For example, the venerable [plm package](https://cran.r-project.org/web//packages/plm/vignettes/plmPackage.html), which also handles random effects and pooling models.
 However, I am going to strongly advocate for the [lfe package](https://cran.r-project.org/web/packages/lfe/index.html).

-`lfe` (i.e. "**l**inear **f**ixed **e**ffects") is one of my packages packages in the entire R catalogue.
+`lfe` (i.e. "**l**inear **f**ixed **e**ffects") is one of my packages in the entire R catalogue.
 It has a boatload of functionality built in to it (instrumental variables support, multilevel clustering, etc.) It is also *fast* because it automatically uses all the available processing power on your machine.
 We'll return to the idea of multicore implementation when we get to the lecture on parallel processing.
 For the moment, simply enjoy the fact that `lfe` is optimised to solve big regression problems as quickly as possible.

 Let's take a look, starting off with a simple example and then moving on to something more demanding.

 #### Simple FE model

 The package's main function is `lfe::felm()`, which is used for estimating fixed effects linear models.
 The syntax is such that you first specify the regression model as per normal, and then list the fixed effect(s) after a `|`.
 An example may help to illustrate.
-Let's say that we again want to run our simple regression of mass on heigt, but this time control for species-level fixed effects.
+Let's say that we again want to run our simple regression of mass on height, but this time control for species-level fixed effects.

 ```r